olcf/olcf-user-docs/systems/frontier_user_guide.rst

 2025-02-18
 ----------
-On Tuesday, February 18, 2025, Frontier's system software will be upgraded and the default modules will been updated.
+On Tuesday, February 18, 2025, Frontier's system software will be upgraded and the default modules will be updated.
-The following changes took place:
+The following changes will take place:

-- The default modules on Frontier will be updated to the HPE/Cray Programming Environment (CPE) 24.11 and ROCm/6.3.1.
+- The default modules on Frontier will be updated to the HPE/Cray Programming Environment (CPE) 24.11 and ROCm/6.2.4.
 - Upgrade to Cray OS 3.2 (SLES-15 SP6).
 - Upgrade to Slingshot Host Software 11.1.0 (``libfabric/1.22.0``).
-This release of ``libfabric`` is not compatible with ``cray-mpich`` < 8.1.28 (CPE/23.12), so the prior release of ``libfabric`` remains on Frontier as non-default for use with older ``cray-mpich`` modules.
+This release of ``libfabric`` is not compatible with ``cray-mpich`` < 8.1.28 (CPE/23.12), so the prior release of ``libfabric`` will remain on Frontier as non-default for use with older ``cray-mpich`` modules.

 2025-01-14
 ----------